Best daily deals

 Close-up of 3.5mm input on Sony WH-1000XM4 headphones

-The WH-1000XM4 have a ton of Bluetooth codec options but thankfully still have a place for a standard 3.5mm audio cable as well.
+The WH-1000XM4 offers many Bluetooth codec options, but thankfully, it still has a place for a standard 3.5mm audio cable.

 Sony has been refining its noise canceling prowess for a while, and the WH-1000XM4 represents the fruits of those labors.
-The design of this headset resembles the WH-CH710N, but the padding is thicker and you get slightly larger ear cups.
-Sony includes LDAC in these cans, along with AAC and SBC, which is good for Android and iOS users alike.
-You can also use a 3.5mm cable for wired listening, if you want.
-There’s even Bluetooth multipoint support, so you can connect to up to two devices at once, but that only happens via AAC.
-You get a consumer-pleasing sound, thanks to a frequency response profile that emphasizes bass notes, but some may find the kicked-up treble a bit off-putting.
+The design of this headset resembles the WH-CH710N, but the padding is thicker, and you get slightly larger ear cups.
+Sony includes LDAC in these cans, along with AAC and SBC, which is suitable for Android and iOS users alike.
+You can also use a 3.5mm cable for wired listening.
+There’s even Bluetooth multipoint support so you can connect to up to two devices simultaneously, but that only happens via AAC.
+Thanks to a frequency response profile that emphasizes bass notes, you get a consumer-pleasing sound, but some may find the kicked-up treble a bit off-putting.
 Thankfully, the Sony Headphones Connect app includes an EQ to knock down these frequencies.

-But what really sets this headset apart is its great ANC capabilities.
-The WH-1000XM4 is definite step up from the WH-CH710N, and it’s likely to be on sale given that it’s no longer the latest model available.
-If you want a great performing pair of headphones that can do nearly everything, it’s definitely worth a look.
+But what sets this headset apart is its great ANC capabilities.
+The WH-1000XM4 is a definite step up from the WH-CH710N, and it’s likely to be on sale since it’s no longer the latest model available.
+If you want a great-performing pair of headphones that can do nearly everything, it’s definitely worth a look.

 Sony WH-1000XM4 mic demo (Ideal):